 OFTEC operates a number of divisions:

-- Registration Services – administers a register for heating technicians working with liquid fuel, solid fuel, solar thermal, biomass and heat pump installations.
+- Registration Services – administers a register for heating technicians working with liquid fuel, solid fuel, solar, biomass and heat pump installations.
 Plus, those undertaking Part P electrical work

 - Trade Association – represents the interests of liquid fuelled appliance, fuel storage tank and associated equipment manufacturers, plus a number of education and competency assessment providers.

-- OFTEC Direct – is a retail outlet offering tools, equipment and consumables to heating technicians and the general public.
+- OFTEC Direct – is a retail outlet offering tools, equipment and consumables to registered technicians and the general public.

 3 - The legal basis for using your personal data